JuliaLang/www.julialang.org/blog/2021/03/julia-1.6-highlights.md

-1. **It’s slow.** Starting a new process for each download is expensive; but worse, those processes can’t share TCP connections or reuse already negotiated TLS connections, so every download needs to do the while TCP SYN/ACK song and dance and then also do the TLS secret handshake, all of which takes a lot of time.
+1. **It’s slow.** Starting a new process for each download is expensive; but worse, those processes can’t share TCP connections or reuse already negotiated TLS connections, so every download needs to do the TCP SYN/ACK song and dance and then also do the TLS secret handshake, all of which takes a lot of time.